 Dec 7th, “a date which will live in infamy”

+Years back we wanted to understand that Sunday morning so we traveled to Pearl Harbor to fly the routes of that morning.
+This is the story of that flight.
 We’d been planning it for months, paperwork filed with official channels asking for permission, route and mission decided on, all was good to go!
 The time had come to put the flight in the air.
 It was a beautiful clear morning 15 March as we meet the team at the gate of the airport.
 The day before we’d all meet in Rob’s hangar and went over the flight we’d been planning for months.
 The maps were pulled out and spread on the table, historic photographs of the day laid about, the route was selected and timed with my shot list making sure we can accomplish all that we had planned.
-Our flight path wasn’t one we came up with but one that followed the morning of December 7th, 1941.
+Our flight path wasn’t one we came up with but one that followed from the morning attack on Pearl Harbor, December 7th, 1941.

 The sun hadn’t graced the skies yet but there was a glow over Diamond Head outlining its very distinctive shape on the horizon.
-Air to air photography takes longer to get in motion then wildlife or landscape since you just can’t just jump into an aircraft and go.
-The first thing we had to do was get the screw out of the window I was going to shoot out of.
-The Cessna 172 is a very common photo platform for air to air work (though not my favorite).
+The first thing we had to do was get the screw out of the window of the photo platform I was going to shoot out of.
+The Cessna 172 is a very common photo platform for air to air work.
 The windows though normally only open a short ways, too small an aperture to get the lens out to shoot.
 Because of the air speed you fly, you can safely and easily with the screw removed, let the window open fully (the airflow actually holds the window up for you) making shooting possible.

 After that, there was the preflighting of the 172.
 I’m always comforted when I see the pilot have the POH in hand and running down the list as we get ready to go.
 Stab the wing tanks, plug in headsets, seat belts fastened and with a yell out the window ,“Clear!,” the prop turns and the engine kicks over.
 Then there is the warm up and initial systems check.
 Then there is talking to the tower so you can taxi.
 Then there is taxing over to the run up area and doing the last engine run up for oil pressure.
 An hour has past before at 07:15 its wheels up and in the air heading for our rendezvous.